Skip to content

 Led by conductor Boudewijn Jansen and assisted by master students from the Royal Conservatoire, the choir gave a spot-on performance of Mussorgsky and Rachmaninov.
 Stravinsky's dog-eared piece followed after the break.
 The Toonkunst Choir had asked me to provide a brief on-stage commentary prior to the performance.
 This was illustrated with live sung music samples and this was not only fun to do, but also worked enlightening for both the audience and the choir members themselves.

 In the run-up to the concerts, the 80-plus choir members and permanent conductor Boudewijn Jansen sacrificed months of weekends and evenings to rehearse this beautifully cohesive programme.
 Tomorrow, Saturday 14 December, it can be heard again, at the Dr Anton Philipszaal in The Hague, as part of the festival Day in the Branding.
-I made a short report on the rehearsal process for TROS 4's programme Request on 4, which was broadcast on Radio 4 on 1 December 2013.
-This is here listen to.
+I made a short report on the rehearsal process for the TROS 4 programme Request on 4, which was broadcast on Radio 4 on 1 December 2013.
+This is here to listen.

 Other work by Toonkunst